Tomatokeftes/thyra/docs/sdata_msi_documentation.md

 ## SpatialData Structure Overview

-The SpatialData object created by MSIConverter contains the following components:
+The SpatialData object created by Thyra contains the following components:

 ### Main Components